plantvsbirds/picknot-web/README.md

 #INTRODUCTION TO PROJECT PICKNOT
 *Cloud, Picture frame and TV shows, united*

 PicKnot can be a gift from children to elders.
-PicKnot syncs with PicKnot backend deployed on cloud(such as Windows Azure) which downloads and caches photos and videos posted on children's SNS, therefore giving parents a chance to get to know their children's life, closely.
+PicKnot syncs with PicKnot backend deployed on cloud(such as Windows Azure) which saves photos and videos posted on children's SNS, shows photos and videos on TV or monitors connected, therefore giving parents a chance to get to know their children's life, closely.
 (Social value of PicKnot)

 PicKnot runs on pcDuinom Raspberry or other mini linux boxes connected with TV or monitors of any size.
 The PicKnot hardware itself can be a smart TV box itself, which has great business potential.
 It can also run as an app in existing smart TV platforms or existing video websites, together with PicKnot backend on cloud, PicKnot can also be available to existing users of these platforms.
 (Business potential of PicKnot)

 Authors       | Bio
 :-------------|:-----------------------:
-Min Xie       | Student at School of Design, SJTU
-Lu Liu        | Student at School of Design, SJTU Zhiqi Zhang   | Student at School of Electronic Information and Electrical Engineering, SJTU Hong Lin      | Student at Xiamen No.1 High School
+Min Xie       | Student at School of Media and Design, SJTU Lu Liu        | Student at School of Media and Design, SJTU Zhiqi Zhang   | Student at School of Electronic Information and Electrical Engineering, SJTU Hong Lin      | Student at Xiamen No.1 High School
 Xi Gu         | On charge of operation and marketing, connecting user with designer